CSI-Carlos-Cobian/CSI-Java-2021/Projects/Program-Your-Life/Adulthood.md

   * Subtract your expenses from your cash.
   * Determine the quality of life you'd like to purchase with your salary.
   * Look up real values for the location in which you'd like to live.
+  * Your student loans are no longer differed.
 * You won't earn an average salary on your first years working in the field.
 Look up entry level salaries.
 * You may design another block for when you have attained industry experience and are eligible for a senior salary (average).